aragon/osx-plugin-template-foundry/README.md

 - **Examples**: Example plugins and scripts to showcase the most typical scenarios.
 - **Testing environment**: A set of tools to help you test your new DAO deployment.

+A few variants and options are provided for convenience, while keeping the template as lean as possible.
+[See below](#template-variants);

 ## Prerequisites 📋
 - [Foundry](https://getfoundry.sh/)
 - Git